Acupuncture and Herbs for Bell's Palsy

-Bell’s Palsy can be effectively treated with acupuncture and Chinese medicine.
+Bell’s palsy can be effectively treated with acupuncture and Chinese herbal medicine.

 According to modern biomedicine, the underlying cause remains unclear, although viral, inflammatory, autoimmune and vascular conditions are implicated.

 According to Chinese medicine, a patient with Bell’s palsy typically has an underlying weakness or deficiency in the digestive system, which then makes them more vulnerable to environmental stresses.
 Interestingly, it was observed long ago that Bell’s palsy often developed after a person was directly exposed to a draft or windy weather conditions (today this could include exposure to drafts from fans or air conditioners).
 This important factor is often overlooked by modern medicine.
 It should be noted here there is an ancient concept still recognized today throughout East Asia: “wind is the mother of 10,000 diseases”, a concept we see played out quite clearly in Bell’s palsy.